qianyisun/Capstone_Object_detection/README.md

 # Capstone_Object_detection

-## To use this Repo, please run the files in the following order:
+## To use this Repo, please read through the  functions of files or folder in the following order:

     1. YOLOv4_Training_code.ipynb
       This notebook is used to train dataset to obtain model weight.